simonerigoni/disaster_response_pipeline_project/README.md

 To make the project a bit more interactive I developed also the  dash application `dash_app.py`.

-## Testing

-You can run `.\my_scripts\Test.ps1`.

-Alternatively from the project folder run `pytest`

-To run a single test: `pytest .\tests\test_config.py::test_dummy`

-## Code styling

-[PEP8](https://peps.python.org/pep-0008/) is the style guide for Python code, and it's good practice to follow it to ensure your code is readable and consistent.

-To check and format my code according to PEP8 I am using:
-- [pycodestyle](https://pypi.org/project/pycodestyle/): tool to check the code against PEP 8 conventions.
-- [autopep8](https://pypi.org/project/autopep8/): tool to automatically format Python code according to PEP 8 standards.

-You can run `.\my_scripts\FormatAndLint.ps1`.

-Alternatively to run pycodestyle on all files in the project folder and create a report: `pycodestyle --statistics --count . > code_style\report.txt`

-To run autopep8 on all files in the project folder: `autopep8 --recursive --in-place .`

-I prefere to check and update one file at the time because the previous recursive commands affect also `.\venv\` files.
-For example:

-`pycodestyle .\utils\config.py > .\code_style\config_report.txt`

-`autopep8 --in-place .\utils\config.py`

-## Running the code

 ### Console

 You can run `python disaster_response_pipeline.py`.